Multilayer Codes for Synchronization from Deletions and Insertions: Decoding Algorithm

 \subsection{Step 6: Discarding invalid/identical candidates}

 The reconstructed sequences at the end of Step $5$, denoted by $\hat X$, all have length $n$ and are deletion free.
-For each of the $r_5$ sequences $\hat X$, we check the VT and parity-check constraints for each of the block and chunk-strings and discard those not meeting any of the constraints.
+For each of the $\vert\Lc_5\vert$ sequences $\hat X$, we check the VT and parity-check constraints for each of the block and chunk-strings and discard those not meeting any of the constraints.
 At the end of Step 5 it is possible to have multiple copies of the same sequence.
 This is due to a deletion occurring in a run that intersects two chunks (or more); this deletion can be interpreted as a deletion in either chunk, and each interpretation leads to seemingly different candidates which will turn out to be the same at the end of the process.
-The surviving $r_6$ distinct sequences comprise the final list produced by the decoder.
+The surviving $\vert\Lc_6\vert$ distinct sequences comprise the final list produced by the decoder.

-The final list of reconstructed sequences comprises all length-$n$ sequences that can be obtained by adding $k$ bits to $Y$ and also satisfy all the VT and parity check constraints.
-The correct sequence is always among the $r_6$ candidates.
-The synchronization algorithm is said to be zero-error if and only if $r_6=1$ for all sequences and deletion patterns.
-When $r_6 >1$, the list size can be further reduced if additional hash functions or cyclic redundancy checks are available from the encoder.
+The final list of reconstructed sequences consist of all length-$n$ sequences that can be obtained by adding $k$ bits to $Y$ and also satisfy all the VT and parity-check constraints.
+The correct sequence is always among the $\vert\Lc_6\vert$ candidates.
+The synchronization algorithm is said to be zero-error if and only if $\vert\Lc_6\vert=1$ for all sequences and deletion patterns.
+When $\vert\Lc_6\vert >1$, the list size can be further reduced if additional hash functions or cyclic redundancy checks are available from the encoder.